sumansingh20/resume-strength-analyzer/DEPLOYMENT.md

-# 🚀 Deployment Guide for Resume Strength Analyzer
+# 🚀 Production Deployment Guide

-This guide will help you deploy your Resume Strength Analyzer to Netlify for free.
+This guide will help you deploy your Resume Strength Analyzer to production on Netlify.

 ## 📋 Prerequisites

-- GitHub account
+- GitHub account with your repository
-- Netlify account (free)
+- Netlify account (free tier available)
-- Git installed locally
+- Production domain (optional)
+- SendGrid account for email (optional)

-## 🔧 Step-by-Step Deployment
+## 🔧 Step-by-Step Production Deployment

 ### **Step 1: Prepare Your Repository**